thephpleague/omnipay-common/UPGRADE.md

 $this->expectExceptionMessage($message);
 ```

-Tests that do not perform any assertions, will be marked as risky.
+- Tests that do not perform any assertions, will be marked as risky.
 This can be avoided by annotating them with ` @doesNotPerformAssertions`

+- You should remove the `Mockery\Adapter\Phpunit\TestListener` in phpunit.xml.dist